dativebase/dative/README.md

 The serve task generates source map files that Chrome's developer tools can recognize.
-This means that you can view the CoffeeScript source in the browser and can set breakpoints, etc. For some docs on CoffeeScript source maps and JavaScript debuggin in Chrome, see:
+This means that you can view the CoffeeScript source in the browser and can set breakpoints, etc. For some docs on CoffeeScript source maps and JavaScript debugging in Chrome, see:

 - http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/
 - https://developer.chrome.com/devtools/docs/javascript-debugging